Compuware Strobe Measurement

 Overview

-Strobe, the leading mainframe application performance management solution, is traditionally used by Operations teams to pinpoint and resolve application performance problems found in production.
-The shift left approach for testing allows development teams to perform tests earlier in the cycle.
+BMC AMI Strobe (Strobe), the leading mainframe application performance management solution, is traditionally used by Operations teams to pinpoint and resolve application performance problems found in production.
+The shift left approach for testing allows development teams to conduct tests earlier in the cycle.
 The plugin allows Jenkins users to setup automated Strobe measurements and get custom callback notifications when complete.

 Prerequisites